tsatria03/ToyMania/docks/readme.txt

 Shift plus Page down: Lowers the in-game alarm volume by 1 decibel, if pressed/held down.
 Home: Razes the in-game ambience volume by 1 decibel, if pressed/held down.
 End: Lowers the in-game ambience volume by 1 decibel, if pressed/ held down.
+Shift plus Home: Razes the in-game heartbeat volume by 1 decibel, if pressed/held down.
+Shift plus End: Lowers the in-game heartbeat volume by 1 decibel, if pressed/held down.
 Left arrow: Moves left on the X axis, if pressed/held down.
 Right arrow: Moves right on the X axis, if pressed/held down.
 Up arrow: Moves up on the y axis, if pressed/held down.